CaitHRobinson/private-rental-efficiency/cluster/README.md

 *Choosing the optimal cluster number:* Several diagnostics evaluate the final number of clusters including a between-cluster and within-cluster sum of squares statistic.
 We choose a nine-cluster solution, balancing detail with usability.
 Clusters names describe the density, geography, and intensity of inefficiency.

-📊 **Final clusters for OA in England and Wales**: We include a [dataset of the final classification](https://github.com/CaitHRobinson/private-rental-efficiency/blob/main/cluster/PRS_EPC_OA_clusters_9.zip) for OA nationally for a nine cluster solution.
+📊 **Download clusters for OA in England and Wales**: We include a [dataset of the final classification](https://github.com/CaitHRobinson/private-rental-efficiency/blob/main/cluster/PRS_EPC_OA_clusters_9.zip) for OA nationally for a nine cluster solution.

 <img src="https://github.com/user-attachments/assets/f7972654-0857-4589-bea0-b648a0d37689">